sausin/laravel-ovh/README.md

 composer require sausin/laravel-ovh
 ```

 Please see below for the details on various branches.
 You can choose the version of the package which is suitable for your development.
-Also take note of the upgrade
+Also, take note of the upgrade.

 | Package version | PHP compatibility | Laravel versions | Special features of OVH                   | Status     |
 | --------------- | :---------------: | :--------------: | :---------------------------------------: | :--------- |